lgmorand/training-aks-lab2/_entries/04-02 identity.md

 ##### Create an Azure Key Vault and add a secret

 You will create an Azure Key Vault and add a secret to store redis password.
+Ask you teacher if a common Keyvault was not already provisionned for the whole class.
+In that case, the KeyVault already contains a password named **redis-password** and you don't need to create it.

 **Task Hints**

 * It's recommended to use az cli and the `az keyvault create` command to create a Key Vault.
 Refer to the docs linked in the Resources section, or run `az keyvault create -h` for details.
 * It's recommended to use az cli and the `az keyvault secret` command to add a secret in Key Vault.
 Refer to the docs linked in the Resources section, or run `az keyvault secret -h` for details.
-* The secret should be named redis-password.
+* The secret should be named **redis-password**.

 {% collapsible %}